adnanAliSDE/DS-Lab/index.md

 1. Greatest among three numbers using nested if else

 2. Greatest among three no. Using ladder else if
 3. Program to find the roots of quadratic equation.

-4. Program to find the roots of quadratic equation
+4. Program to create a calculator using switch case.

-5. Program to create a calculator using switch case.
+5. Compound Interest